BibliothecaDAO/master-scroll/docs/game/resources.md

 #### How do I harvest Resources?

 Resources accrue every day cycle within the game.
 Once you harvest your resources they will appear in your Iron Bank.
-All resources are tokens and can be traded on the AMM (paired with Lords).
+All resources are tokens and can be traded on the AMM (paired with $LORDS).

 #### Resource accrual cap